 Creating fine cabinetry is an exacting process, and so is the estimating process

 To give you an accurate quote for your project, we need an accurate design blueprint.
 A concept drawing or similar is not enough.
 We need to create our own construction design, that considers hundreds of small details: the type of timber and veneer, the direction of the grain, the type of joints, the hardware, what can be done in the workshop, what needs doing on location and more.

 1) Book a design consultation at our workshop

-Start by making an appointment with Neil at our Midland studio/workshop.
-We will ask you to describe the kind of thing you’re imagining… some photos of the space where your custom cabinetry will go and rough dimensions are also needed so we can start on a design.
+Neil will ask you to describe the kind of thing you’re imagining… some photos of the space where your custom cabinetry will go and rough dimensions are also needed.

 Because of the time commitment required from us, we may ask for a commitment from you, by way of a small design fee, and we can discuss this at your first appointment.

 3) Final design and quote

-The final design will come to you as a set of 3D images to help you imagine the finished piece, and these images will be accompanied with the project quote for your consideration.
+The final design will come to you as a video representation to help you imagine the finished piece, and this will be accompanied by a project quotation for your consideration.

 5) Installation day

-With most of the work completed in the workshop, the installation can usually be done in one or two days.
+With most of the work completed in the workshop, the installation can usually be done within one week.
 This part is enjoyable for all as your ideas become a reality.